 Not to worry, just top and tail the parsnips and perhaps half or quarter the carrots lengthways.
 The veg only needs to be roughly the same size for even cooking.

-No you don't.
-Because the vegetables are cut into batons they will be thin enough to cook entirely in the oven.
 Potatoes for instance, are larger and rounder, hence why we tend to parboil them before roasting.

-Both these root vegetables are very similar in consistency, so both would cook at the same amount of time, providing they're both cut into roughly similar sized batons.
+Both these root vegetables are very similar in consistency, so both would cook at the same amount of time, providing they're both cut into roughly similar-sized batons.

 Recipe